UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_05.md

 All-Bran                         70        4       5
 All-Bran with Extra Fiber        50        4       0
 Almond Delight                  110        2       8
-...                             ...      ...     ...
-Triples                         110        2       3
-Trix                            110        1      12
-Wheat Chex                      100        3       3
-Wheaties                        100        3       3
-Wheaties Honey Gold             110        2       8

-[77 rows x 3 columns]
 ```

 We are now back to 77 rows and it looks like we’ve tidied our data up\!
-There appears to be a problem though. `pivot` works well when we are
+There appears to be a problem though. `.pivot()` works well when we are
-only concerned with the columns we are pivoting but as we can see we
+only concerned with the columns we are pivoting but as we can see, we
-lost all our other columns in the dataset.
-There is a solution for this
+lost all our other columns in the dataset like `type`, `fat` and
+`fibre`.
-and it’s called `.pivot_table()`.
+There is a solution for this and it’s called `.pivot_table()`.

 Notes: Script here